hensm/fx_cast/README.md

 # fx_cast

+Firefox extension that implements the [Chrome sender API](https://developers.google.com/cast/docs/reference/chrome/) and exposes it to web apps to enable cast support.

+Communication with receiver devices is handled by a native application (bridge).
+Check the [implementation notes](IMPLEMENTATION.md) for more info.

-No full public release yet!
-Pre-release beta version is incomplete and likely buggy.
+**No full public release yet!
+Pre-release beta version is incomplete and likely buggy.**

 ## Installing